 When the Junit test code is not complete, it may fail to be implemented and then it can be annotated with the use of the @ignore annotation in order to prevent the test method/ class from being executed.

-• When @Ignore is applied to the test class then none of the test methods within the test class would be executed.
+• When @Ignore is applied to the test class, none of the test methods within the test class will be executed.

-@Ignore would take an optional default parameter if you would like to mention or log why the test is being ignored in the first place.
+@Ignore would also take an optional default parameter if the user would like to mention or log why the test is being ignored in the first place.

-34. How do you implement the tests from the command line?
+34. How do you implement tests from the command line?

-Run java org.junit.runner.JUnitCoreTestClass1 TestClass2 and so forth.
-For one shot type of test runs, you can utilize the static approach to runClasses (Class ).
+Run java org.junit.runner.JUnitCoreTestClass1 TestClass2, and so forth.
+For one shot type of test runs, users can utilize the static approach to runClasses (Class ).
 In the event that you want to add special listeners, create an instance of JUnitCore first and then use it for running the tests.
-You may add a listener to be noted as the tests run.
+You may also add a listener to be noted as the tests run.

 35. How do you run Junit test cases within eclipse?

-• Go to the Junit view and expand on the tests, which ran.
+• Go to the Junit view and expand on the tests which have already run.

 • Right click on the desired test method and then click Run.